AristurtleDev/docs.monogame.github.io/articles/tutorials/building_2d_games/04_creating_a_class_library/index.md

 To add the class library using the MonoGame Game Library project template in Visual Studio 2022, perform the following:

-1. Right-click the *MonoGameSnake* solution in the Solution Explorer panel.
+1. Right-click the *DungeonSlime* solution in the Solution Explorer panel.
 2. Choose Add > New Project from the context menu.
 3. Enter "MonoGame Game Library" in the search box, select that template, then click Next.
 4. Name the project "MonoGameLibrary".